Azure/ObjectDetectionUsingCntk/README.md

 ---------------

 One big item for future work is to use CNTK's Python APIs.
 Once these are fully available, the following changes can be made which should significantly improve run-time performance and simplify the code:
-- Reduce start-up time by loading in the model only once and then keeping it persistent in memory.
+- Reduce start-up time by loading the model only once and then keeping it persistent in memory. <span style="color:green"> Done in v1</span>
-- Reduce processing time using in-memory calls of the python wrappers, rather than writing all inputs and outputs to file first and subsequently parsing the CNTK output back into memory (e.g. this is especially expensive for the temporary file *train.z* in step 3 which can be many Gigabytes in size).
+- Reduce processing time using in-memory calls of the python wrappers, rather than writing all inputs and outputs to file first and subsequently parsing the CNTK output back into memory (e.g. this is especially expensive for the temporary file *train.z* in step 3 which can be many Gigabytes in size). <span style="color:green"> Done in v1 </span>
 - Reduce code complexity by evaluating the network for each ROI on-the-fly in the `im_detect()` function rather than pre-computing all outputs in steps 4 and 5.

 Other items for future work include:
-- Evaluating alternatives to the currently used selective search implementation.
+- Replace Selective Search with a faster and more accurate implementation. <span style="color:green"> Done in v1 </span>
 - Adding bounding box regression.
 - Implementation of fast*er* R-CNN, i.e. performing ROI generation inside the DNN.
 - Using a more recent DNN topology such as ResNet instead of AlexNet.